-What is referred to as "municipal water" is water that has been cleaned and treated in a treatment facility.
+SOURCE WATER AND ITS EFFECTS ON POOL AND SPA MAINTENANCE By the PHTA Recreational Water Quality Committee ONE TOPIC THAT gets little attention in the pool industry is the quality of the source water used to fill pools or spas.
+Whether this is a new fill or topping off a pool, the quality of the water is a very important aspect of maintenance.
+Source water can contain many different compounds and impurities that affect the amount and type of chemicals needed to produce quality water.
+It is crucial to test the source water for contaminants and determine the correct treatment action to minimize the effects of these contaminants.
+This article identifies some of these contaminants and their effects on pool and spa water.
+Source water used in pools and spas can come from several sources, the two most most common sources being municipal water and well water.
+MUNICIPAL WATER "Municipal water" is water that has been cleaned and treated in a treatment facility.
 Once the water is treated, it is then piped into houses or other end-use facilities.
-The quality of source water depends on whether the water being treated is from rivers, lakes, wells, or oceans.
-The type and age of the source piping along with the quality of make-up water can lead to the addition of contaminants such as copper or lead.
-Due to the U.S. Environmental Protection Agency (EPA) regulations on potable water leaving the treatment facility, such as the mandated corrosion control process, municipal water usually does not contain high concentrations of impurities.
-However, certain substances even at low concentration- such as heavy metals, phosphates and nitrates-could potentially create issues in both pools and spas.
-Problems could also arise from source water with extremes, or wide swings in pH, total alkalinity, total hardness, or total dissolved solids (TDS).
+The quality of source water depends on whether the water being treated is from rivers, lakes or wells.
+The type and age of the source piping along with the quality of makeup water can lead to the addition of contaminants such as copper or lead.
+Due to the Environmental Protection Agency regulations on potable water leaving the treatment facility, such as the mandated corrosion control process, municipal water usually does not contain high concentrations of impurities.
+However, certain substances, even at low concentration - such as heavy metals, phosphates and nitrates - could potentially create issues in both pools and spas.
+Problems could also arise from source water with extremes, or wide swings in pH, total alkalinity, total hardness or total dissolved solids.
 There can also be organic and inorganic compounds, including chloramines and tannins, present that can lead to water quality issues in pools and spas.